hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/graphical_user_interface.rst

 Frames
 ------

-Detailed descriptions of the individual frames are given section about :ref:`frames_main`.
+Detailed descriptions of the individual frames are given in the section about :ref:`frames_main`.

 .. toctree::
     :maxdepth: 1